Duncan Lloyd

 Duncan Lloyd is an English singer-songwriter and guitarist.

 He is the lead songwriter and backing vocalist for Maxïmo Park.
 He also works as a solo artist releasing albums on Warp Records (U.K.), Crash Symbols (U.S.) and is currently on Reveal Records.
-Working under the name, 'Decade in Exile' as well as his own name, he is also in experimental band Res Band from Derby and alternative rock band Nano Kino.
+Working under his stage name Decade in Exile as well as his own name, he is also in experimental band Res Band from Derby and alternative rock band Nano Kino.

 Alongside songwriting Lloyd is an exhibiting painter and photographer.

 Biography

 Lloyd also works in soundtrack composition.
 He has collaborated with composers Jon Boorman and Benson Taylor on music for film and television.

 Solo

 In 2017 he released IOUOME on Afternoon in Bed Records his first album under his own name in 9 years.
 Lloyd collaborated with Nicole Yun of US band Eternal Summers on the track Heart in Delay with Yun singing back up vocals.
 Lloyd has since contributed guitar appearing alongside Doug Gillard of Guided by Voices on Nicole Yun's debut album Paper Suit out June 2019.

 Still writing and recording independently,Outside Notion, his third album, was announced for release on 24 May 2019.
 Described in the press release as "a definite lean away from the indie rock he is known for.

 Orchestrated segments circle around telling insights, executed with a depth of tender maturity, his most adventurous & soulful record."

 In 2021 Lloyd joined Reveal Records for his output as an independent artist following the discovery of his work on bandcamp by label founder, Tom Rose.
 His first release on Reveal Records is from the 2021 label artists compilation, "Have You Heard?" with a song called, "A Chime".
 Reveal Records announced the signing on their Instagram page, "Reveal are delighted to welcome English songwriter Duncan Lloyd to the roster for his solo music.
 More new music and catalogue reissues from @dunclloyd later in 2021".